Frequently Asked Questions

 Q: Who can join Greene Hill Food Co-op?

-A: Any adult who pays the Membership Investment and commits to work a monthly shift can join – there are no residence or neighborhood requirements.
-The co-op is committed to building a diverse community.
+A: Any adult who pays a Membership Investment and commits to work a shift every four weeks can join – there are no residence or neighborhood requirements.
+The Co-op is committed to building a diverse and vibrant community.

-Q: Can a business become a member of the Co-op?
+Q: Can a business become a member-owner of the Co-op?

-A: No. Because we are incorporated as a membership cooperative, only individual humans (you know who you are) can be members, according to the laws of New York State.
+A: No. Because we are incorporated as a membership cooperative, only individual humans can be member-owners, according to the laws of New York State.

 Q: Why does the Membership Agreement say everyone in my household must join?